CrewArth/RishabhGuestHouseBooking/Guest House Booking.md

 things to do:
 1 make responsive navbar

+proper exit to dashboard from booking form guest hosue should be visible when clicked one

+Audit Logs has some errors.

 # Phase 1
 - Complete all database schemas. ✅
 - Set up the Node.js + Express server. ✅